-How Long Should I Do SEO For?
+How Long Should I Do SEO?

 So how long does it take to rank in Google for your favourite search keyword?